 Lanzarote is increasing in popularity as a destination for cyclists, not just for holidays but for warm winter training sessions too.
 We love cycling around the island, it’s a great way to enjoy the landscape, as well as keeping fit.
 Our roads are generally in excellent condition without heavy traffic, and Lanzarote offers some interesting challenges such as the 180 km Ironman course to satisfy top athletes as well as novices.

 For mountain bike enthusiasts, there is also a 205 km route signposted around the island of Lanzarote.

-If you don’t want to pack your bike, then it’s easy to hire one locally, we recommend BH ProAction in Puerto del Carmen for professional bike hire in Lanzarote.
+If you don’t want to pack your bike, then it’s easy to hire one locally there's a great range of bikes available including professional carbon road bikes in Lanzarote.